AYDOSUL/Quantum/README.md

-Using Quantum Chemistry algorithms to simulate interactions between molecules
+Using Quantum Chemistry to calculate the ground state energies of molecules